jessecomeau87/Boot/README.md

+## Coclusion

+- Computer Science helps explain what a Cpu is and does.

-### This is the Boot Process.
+- This is the Boot Process.
 Cold/Warm Boot.
 BIOS, Master Boot Record, Bootloader, Kernel, Operating System.

-### Most Installed Programs are not Open-Source, so I'm using Open-Source Coreboot (BIOS), Limine (Bootloader), and Serenity (Operating System), as examples.
+- Most Installed Programs are not Open-Source, so I'm using Open-Source Coreboot (BIOS), Limine (Bootloader), and Serenity (Operating System), as examples.

-### All Programs coded with research, Visual Studio Code IDE, Assembly, Python, and C/C++ languages, Emulated with QEMU and Assembled with NASM.
+- All Programs coded with research, Visual Studio Code IDE, Assembly, Python, and C/C++ languages, Emulated with QEMU and Assembled with NASM.

-### This is for X86 ISAs made by Intel and AMD.
+- This is for X86 ISAs made by Intel and AMD.

-### I'll be one step closer to designing my own cpu.
+ I'll be one step closer to designing my own cpu.
 The Reactor XPS870 Operating Core Construct.

+ xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+ Jesse Comeau
+ Ilios Selene